 We’re so grateful to our reader for sharing his story — and we wish him the very best at his upcoming appointment.

+Have you ever felt let down by the hearing care system?
+What did you do about it?
 We’d love to hear your experience — and any advice you’d give others in a similar situation.
 Let’s learn from each other and help make sure no one is left to struggle alone.